A day trip from Antigua is the perfect way to explore the Central and Western Highlands of Guatemala.

 Lake Amatitlán—not to be confused with Lake Atitlán (see number 10)—is an off-the-beaten-path destination that would make a great day trip from Antigua.

-Amatitlán is nearby San Vicente Pacaya.
-As such, there are a couple of hotels in Amatitlán with thermal hot springs heated from the volcano, like the Kawilal Spa & Hotel.
+Amatitlán is near San Vicente Pacaya.
+As such, there are a couple of hotels in Amatitlán with thermal hot springs heated from the nearby Pacaya Volcano, like the Kawilal Spa & Hotel.

 9. Chichicastenango